OpenMDAO/OpenMDAO-Framework/docs/dev-guide/bazaar.rst

 Canceling a Merge and Reverting Changes
 ++++++++++++++++++++++++++++++++++++++++

-If you encounter a problem when merging to your branch and things are messed up enough that you want to start over, you can cancel the merge by using the ``revert`` command.
+If you encounter a problem when merging to your branch and you want to start over, you can cancel the merge by using the ``revert`` command.
 Type:

 ::

   bzr revert

 This removes uncommitted changes and causes your branch to revert to the previous revision.
 You can also use this command if you do not want to commit changes you've made.
-In this case, it is a good idea to see what files will be removed, so type:
+In this case, it is a good idea to see which files will be removed, so type:

 ::